'Gravity' gets lift at Comic-Con as director Cuaron leaps into space

-SAN DIEGO, July 20 (Reuters) - Among the monster movies and fantasy films showcased at pop culture convention Comic-Con, the space thriller “Gravity” stood out from the field on Saturday with its different setting and two-person cast, as Mexican director Alfonso Cuaron took a leap into space with Sandra Bullock and George Clooney.
+SAN DIEGO (Reuters) - Among the monster movies and fantasy films showcased at pop culture convention Comic-Con, the space thriller “Gravity” stood out from the field on Saturday with its different setting and two-person cast, as Mexican director Alfonso Cuaron took a leap into space with Sandra Bullock and George Clooney.

 Cuaron, 51, teamed up with son Jonas Cuaron, 30, to construct a nail-biter set in space, as two astronauts played by Bullock and Clooney become trapped in a space station after debris rips through their vessel.